LlamasOnTheRun/LlamasOnTheRun.github.io/_posts/2022-09-20-Encoding-In-Language.md

 wanted to let people know what city I am in.
 There are a tons of cities in the world, each with a vibrant name.
-I could be in Chicago, New York, or Krungthepmahanakhon Amonrattanakosin Mahintharayutthaya Mahadilokphop Noppharatratchathaniburirom Udomratchaniwetmahasathan Amonphimanawatansathit Sakkathattiyawitsanukamprasit (Yes is a real city name!).
+I could be in Chicago, New York, or Krungthepmahanakhon Amonrattanakosin Mahintharayutthaya Mahadilokphop Noppharatratchathaniburirom Udomratchaniwetmahasathan Amonphimanawatansathit Sakkathattiyawitsanukamprasit (Yes, this is a real city name!).

 ![city_of_bangkok.png](/assets/post3/city_of_bangkok.png)